 My Dog is Peeing on the Floor!

-Perhaps even more frustrating, aging dogs often lose control of their urine, leaving telltale little puddles around the house.
+Perhaps even more frustrating, aging dogs commonly lose control of their urine, leaving telltale little puddles around the house.
 This is especially true for spayed females, but neutered males can lose control, as well.

 Dog incontinence is probably one of the most difficult issues for pet owners.
 If you don’t get things under control quickly, your home and furnishings can be ruined by the smell and stains of urine.